-- 1. First, let's make sure to select File> Save As and give this version of our plan a new name, such as "BeachHouse Interior Tutorial" - 2.
-Select Tools> Display Settings> Display Options (or press the ~ key) to open the Layer Display Options dialog. - 3.
-Press the letter R, find the layer "Roof Planes" and remove the check from the Display column.
-While we're at it, let's also turn off the display of "Windows, Labels" and "Doors, Labels."
-Click OK.
+- 1. First, select File> Save As and give this version of the plan a new name, such as "BeachHouse Interior Tutorial" - 2.
+Select Tools> Display Settings> Display Options or press the ~ key to open the Layer Display Options dialog. - 3.
+Press the letter R, find the "Roof Planes" layer and remove the check from the Display column.
+Click OK. - 4.
+To quickly locate and turn off the "Doors, Labels" and "Windows, Labels" layers, type the word "label" in the Name Filter field above the list of layers. - To restore the full list of layers, remove all text, including spaces, from the Name Filter field.